Step 5: Shed Accessories

 Workbenches and Pegboards

-These storage buildings can make great little workshops.
+These storage buildings can make great little garages.
 Whether you intend to turn the whole thing into a wood-working shop, or you just want a place in the corner to tinker with the mower, a workbench with a pegboard is a great investment.

 Ramps — Shed Accessories on the Rise